KPU-MASATO-Y/ACCS_project/README.md

 7. When the "Please look at the items of 'Slice' and 'Count' in Summary" is displayed on the screen, the measurement is finished.
 8. Save measurement results in csv format (.csv).

+## Demonstration
+1. Save the images to be measured in the test folder of the ACCS folder.

 ## References
 * J. Schindelin, I. Arganda-Carreras, E. Frise, V. Kaynig, M. Longair, T. Pietzsch, S. Preibisch, C. Rueden, S. Saalfeld, B. Schmid, J.Y.
 Tinevez, D.J.
 White, V. Hartenstein, K. Eliceiri, P. Tomancak, A. Cardona, Fiji: an open-source platform for biological-image analysis, Nat.
 Methods 9 (2012) 676-682.